 - Splash your face with some cold water right before going to bed.

 - Try massaging pressure points in your hands and feet that reduce stress or anxiety.

 Cooling Comforter & Blanket Reviews

-When you want the experience of a down comforter but not the heat buildup or expensive price tag, you may like this inexpensive comforter for keeping you cool while snuggled.
+When you want to experience the best down comforter but not the heat buildup or expensive price tag, you may like this inexpensive comforter for keeping you cool while snuggling.
 Made from 100% microfiber filling, this goose down alternative comforter is made for people with sensitive skin, because it is brushed, so it is soft and non-irritating.